cmcmicrosystems/FPGA-GPU-Cluster/README.md

 This quick guide provides instructions on how to reserve, access, manage, and use the FPGA/GPU cluster nodes through the CMC cloud environment interface. https://www.cmc.ca/qsg-fpga-gpu-cluster/

-## Quick Start Guide: Tensorflow with Docker
+## Getting Started with TensorFlow and Docker: A Quick Guide

 ### Setting up the Environment